Mylinear/Power_Bi/Street_Fighter/README.md

 # Street Fighter Power BI Dashboard

 Welcome to the Street Fighter Power BI Dashboard repository!
-This project showcases a dynamic and insightful dashboard that analyzes various aspects of the classic Street Fighter game.
-Dive into the data to discover trends, player statistics, and much more.
+This project was created for entertainment purposes.
+You can checkout the original Qlik version from Luis Felipe Tensini and the PowerBI version by Injae Park

 ![Street Fighter](https://github.com/Mylinear/Power_Bi/blob/main/Street_Fighter/streetfighter.jpg)